-- 7. The second year will require students who successfully complete year one to undertake two major evaluation projects under supervision.
-Departments in co-operation with CMOD and the IPA, will identify suitable topics for the projects to be undertaken by participants.
-The selection of topics for evaluation will have regard to the practical needs of Departments in terms of meeting their existing evaluation requirements and could, for example, include evaluations to be carried out under the Expenditure Review Initiative, etc. - 8.
+- 6. The Master's Programme in Public Policy Analysis is a two year, full time programme to be delivered by the Institute of Public Administration (IPA) in association with the Faculty of Commerce, UCD. - 7.
+The first year will be a full time academic year.
+It will have a practical focus, with an emphasis on learning analytical skills and techniques which can be applied in practice. - 8.
+The second year will require students who successfully complete year one to undertake a major evaluation project under supervision.
+Departments in co-operation with the Centre for Management and Organisation Development (CMOD) and the IPA, will identify suitable topics for the projects to be undertaken by participants.
+The selection of topics for evaluation must have regard to the practical needs of Departments in terms of meeting their existing evaluation requirements, as previously identified by them, and could, for example, include evaluations to be carried out under the Expenditure Review Initiative, etc. - 9.
 Suitable, ongoing, formal assessment of participants by the course tutors will also form an integral part of the training programme.